 There are two types of pool skimmers.
 One is the net you attach to a telescopic pole used to get leaves and debris out of your pool.
 The other is attached to the side of your pool and acts as the entryway to your pump and filter.

 In this article, we’re talking about the latter.
 How they work, how to keep them clean and running properly, and how to troubleshoot them when things go wrong.
 Let’s dive in!

-For an inground pool, skimmers are sort of like little buckets built into the side of the pool.
-They hold baskets, which performs a similar function to the handheld leaf skimmer, keeping leaves, twigs, and other debris from making their way into your filter.
-Or, if you have an above ground pool, you likely have the kind that float around in the water doing the same things.
+Pool skimmers are like little buckets built into the side of the pool.
+They hold skimmer baskets, which perform a similar function to the handheld leaf skimmer, keeping leaves and debris from entering your pump and filter.

 What Do Pool Skimmers Do?

 Pool skimmers are the starting point of pool circulation and act as a gateway to your pool’s filtration system.

 Your pool pump sucks water into the skimmers.
 As the water passes through the skimmer basket, it’s cleared of larger debris that would cause a blockage if it made it all the way to your pump or filter.